GLOBE Response to Coronavirus Pandemic

-GLOBE in the Time of the Coronavirus (COVID-19) Pandemic
+GLOBE During the Coronavirus (COVID-19) Pandemic

 Events and Activities

 All in-person GLOBE events are suspended indefinitely in response to the worldwide pandemic.
 When it's deemed appropriate to lift our public-gathering restrictions, you'll be notified via this page and through our various communication channels.